Skip to Content

 Log in to SMTPRelay, and go to your services list:

-After you click Save, e will automatically validate the authentication settings.
+After you click Save, we will automatically validate the authentication settings.
 If everything is ok, the control panel will show you how to configure Salesforce.

 Click save.